 Watercolor is heralded as one of the most accessible painting mediums there is, suitable for any age and skill level.
 Beloved for their ease of use and portability, watercolors require little in the way of equipment.
 While the end result is dependent both on happy accidents and on the skill of the artist, a good brush is also part of the equation.
 Watercolor brushes are traditionally made from natural materials, but there are now many synthetic options available, designed to retain water and evenly transfer pigment across the paper.
 Size, shape, and flexibility all determine the kind of effect a particular brush will produce.
 If you are new to watercolor, take a look at these synthetic watercolor brush sets to find the ideal tools to get you started.

-2. Princeton Real Value Brush Set
+1. Princeton Real Value Brush Set

-These student-grade brushes are made of Golden Taklon, a high-quality synthetic hair ideal for water-based media.
+These affordable brushes are made of Golden Taklon, a high-quality synthetic hair ideal for water-based media.
 Less floppy than squirrel hair, Taklon has a bouncy feel and steady flow rate similar to sable or hog hair.
 Though a bit less durable than natural bristle brushes, Taklon brushes hold their shape even with hard use, and their “snap” makes them well suited both to fast sketching and to detail work.
-This set comes with six well-made brushes that won’t shed on your painting.
-A useful range of brush sizes and shapes, including two rounds, two shaders, and two liners, makes it a great upgrade that still won’t break the bank.
+This set comes with seven brushes that won’t shed on your painting.
+A useful range of brush sizes and shapes, including two rounds, two shaders, and two liners, makes it a great starter pack.

-3. Zen Art Professional Brushes for Watercolor
+4. Zen Art Professional Brushes for Watercolor